American McGee: Early life

-McGee had a number of stepfathers when growing up until his mother finally settled into a relationship with a trans woman.
+McGee had a number of stepfathers when growing up until his mother settled into a relationship with a trans woman.
 When McGee was sixteen, he came home from school and found his house empty and abandoned; the only things left were his bed, his books, his clothes and his Commodore 64 computer.
-His mother had sold the house to pay for two plane tickets and the fee for her girlfriend's gender confirmation surgery, leaving him on his own.
+His mother had sold the house to pay for two plane tickets and the fee for her girlfriend's gender-affirming surgery, leaving him on his own.
 He packed up his computer, dropped out of high school and took a variety of odd jobs, finally settling on a Volkswagen repair shop.

 Career

 id Software

 At 21, McGee, an automobile and gaming enthusiast, moved to an apartment complex where he met and befriended John Carmack.
 Carmack offered McGee a tech support job at id Software, where he was quickly promoted to level designer and music manager.
 McGee, along with Kevin Cloud and Tim Willits, were part of id Software's "second generation" of developers, working on games such as The Ultimate Doom, Doom II, Quake and Quake II.